GaragePixel/from-Monkey2-to-Wonkey/Path to Named Params.md

 # The way to achieve *Named Parameter*:

+## Terminology: Why "Named Parameter"?

+Early drafts of this system referred to it as an "argument cascade" or "cascade argument" system.
+However, the term "cascade" is overloaded in mainstream programming (CSS, databases, etc.), and does not precisely describe our mechanism.
+In our context, we’re not layering or propagating arguments, but providing a flexible, label-based way to pass and parse arguments.

+After review, we chose the term **Named Parameter** for clarity and alignment with industry standards (as seen in Python, C#, Kotlin, and Swift).
+This makes the feature more discoverable and approachable for new users and aligns our documentation with mainstream programming literature.

+> “Named Parameter” is now the official term for this system in Wonkey.

 ## The tuple - fixed number parameters, possible inference via variant
 ```monkey
 Alias Args:Tuple2<String,String>